zeinaabuaisheh/Anytime_Graph_Edit_Distance/README.md

 <img src="https://github.com/zeinaabuaisheh/Anytime_Graph_Edit_Distance/blob/master/logo-lifat.jpg">
 </p>

+## Requirements

+Java SE 1.2

 ## Introduction

-This repository corresponds to the approaches that have been put forward to solve the problem of Graph Edit Distance and were implemented during the PhD of Zeina Abu-Aisheh at [LIFAT laboratory](https://lifat.univ-tours.fr/):
+This repository corresponds to the approaches that have been put forward to solve the problem of Graph Edit Distance and were implemented during the PhD of [Zeina Abu-Aisheh](https://sites.google.com/view/zeina-abuaisheh/home) at [LIFAT laboratory](https://lifat.univ-tours.fr/):

-- The first method's name is Depth-First (DF) and was published in the following conference:
+- The first method's name is Depth-First Search (DFS) and was published in the following conference:

 [Zeina Abu-Aisheh, Romain Raveaux and Jean-Yves Ramel.
 "Graph Edit Distance for Solving Pattern Recognition Problems." *ICPRAM.* 2015](http://www.rfai.li.univ-tours.fr/PagesPerso/zabuaisheh/documents/icpram.pdf).
 Please cite: